LGBTQ rights in the Australian Capital Territory: Adoption and parenting rights

 The Adoption Act 1993, as amended in 2004, states that "...an adoption order shall not be made otherwise than in favour of 2 people jointly (emphasis added), being a couple...married or not, (emphasis added), have lived together in a domestic partnership for a period of not less than 3 years", ensuring that same-sex couples can jointly adopt a child in the ACT.

 Under Part 15.4 of the Children and Young People Act 2008, there is no prohibition to fostering children by a gay or lesbian person or couple.
 In November 2003, legislation known as the Parentage Act 2004 passed into law by the ACT Legislative Assembly ensured that the partners of lesbians who conceive children through IVF were recognised as legal parents.

-Assisted reproductive technology and in vitro fertilisation are legal for male and female same-sex couples in the ACT.
+Assisted reproductive technology and in vitro fertilisation are legally available for any individuals and couples - regardless of sexual orientation or marital status within the ACT.
 In 2000, the ACT became the first state or territory to allow the genetic parents of a child born through surrogacy to become its legal parents without going through an adoption process.